Part of a set. See all set records

 Part 1: 8.1 x 16.2 cm (3 3/16 x 6 3/8 in.)

 Purchase from the J. H. Wade Fund 1944.225.a

 This covered bowl is one of the earliest surviving examples of Vincennes porcelain.
-Its decorations, particularly the lacey borders, show the influence of Meissen porcelain, but already, an individual note is struck in the extreme delicacy and coloristic restraint of the painting of the landscape scenes.
+Its decorations, particularly the lacy borders, show the influence of Meissen porcelain, but an individual note is struck in the extreme delicacy and colorful restraint of the painting of the landscape scenes.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email email@example.com.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 Is something not working on this page?
 Please email firstname.lastname@example.org.

 Request a digital file from Image Services that is not available through CC0, a detail image, or any image with a color bar.
 If you have questions about requesting an image, please email email@example.com.